Jordan-Parra/studiocracy-development-cnprt/README.md

 REQUIREMENTS
 ------------
-To capture user information and use that information to implement a portfolio for the user.
+-To capture user information and use that information to implement a portfolio for the user.

+-Track user engagement via voting system to help artists develop their careers.

+-Register via email or through Facebook.

+-Determine whether the user is an artist or a non-artist and gather only relevant information based on this choice.